UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Decision
 ^^^^^^^^

-Supplied titles will be represented as `dcterms:title`.
+Supplied titles will be represented as :code:`dcterms:title`.
 Supplied titles will not be distinguished from transcribed titles by using brackets.
 It is felt that this convention focuses more on cataloging conventions than on users' needs.

 `Example record - hesler:10076 <https://digital.lib.utk.edu/collections/islandora/object/hesler%3A10076/datastream/MODS/view>`_